01 Apr Desire, Discipline, Decision-fatigue & Dinacaryā

 Supermarket powers-that-be and other salesman are well aware of the practical effects of this phenomenon.
 That’s why impulse-buy items are placed at the checkout counter.
 You’ve just navigated yourself and your impulses throughout a quarter mile walk through the grocery store, making, I don’t know, fifty something decisions (unless you are going through the express lane).
 You are likely to have decision fatigue by the time you reach the checkout lane, where the candy bars and the magazines await.

 Studies suggest that we spend three or four hours resisting desire every day.
 When we decide to repress urges repeatedly, at some point, the dam tends to give way.
-Ayurveda classifies natural human urges as the urges to pass gas, feces, urine, to drink (when thirsty), eat (when truly hungry), sneeze, sleep, cough, burp, breathe heavily upon exertion, to yawn, cry, vomit or ejaculate.
+Ayurveda classifies natural human physical urges as the urges to pass gas, feces, urine, to drink (when thirsty), eat (when truly hungry), sneeze, sleep, cough, burp, breathe heavily upon exertion, to yawn, cry, vomit or ejaculate.

 The suppression of any of these natural urges may lead to various imbalances and should not, therefore, be repressed or suppressed.
 Ashtanga Hrdayam:Sutrasthanam:IV:1